umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

         }
     }

-The view is seperated in 2 parts, 1 is the actual form and the other part is what will be shown if the form is submitted.
+The view is seperated into two parts, one is the actual form and the other will be shown if the form is submitted.

 This view can be customized, if you do so it will be customized for all your forms.

 ### Script.cshtml
-This view renders the JavaScript that will take care of the conditional logic, custimization won't be needed here...
+This view renders the JavaScript that will take care of the conditional logic, customization won't be needed here...

 ### FieldType.*.cshtml
 The rest of the views start with FieldType. like FieldType.Textfield.cshtml and those will output the fields (so there is a view for each default fieldtype like textfield, textarea, checkbox...